-Every dive boat you get on it seems there is that person with a story about how they started diving without a certification.
-Their friend, or a friend of a friend, took them out and they just went diving.
-These stories may seem like they are a little far fetched, but many people start diving without a certification.
+Every dive boat you get on it seems there is that person with a story about how they dove without a certification.
+Their friend, or a friend of a friend, took them out, and they went diving.
+These stories may seem like they are a little far-fetched, but many people dive without a certification.

 There are inherent risks when you do any activity that requires a license or certification.
 Usually, the training required to get the certificate pertains to vital safety information.
-For many licenses, there is also legal information you are required to learn about the sport you are going to participate in.
+For many licenses, there is also legal information you have to learn about the sport you will take part in.

-Diving is no different than any other sport that requires a certification.
+Diving does not differ from any other sport that requires a certification.
 In your training course, you learn life-saving information about diving and equipment maintenance.
-With all of this in mind, let’s take a look at some of the reasons you would choose to dive without a certification, the legality of it, and how you can make uncertified dives safer.
+With all of this in mind, let’s look at some reasons you would dive without a certification, the legality, and how you can make uncertified dives safer.

 Is It Legal To Dive Without A Dive License?